NullByte-7w7/BACKDOOR-1337/README.md

 - Gain access to a target machine after they run the script (as the root user).
 - Maintain a persistent shell connection with the victim's machine.
-- Compatible with Debian-based systems.
+- Compatible with Debian-based, arch systems.

 ## Warning